avetisyanIncorporation/Drones/README.md

 ## Environment
-For building, running and testing the application you must have:
+For building, running and testing(92% coverage) the application you must have:

 0) Git
 1) Java 17 (in project)